sourcegraph/handbook/content/departments/engineering/dev/process/deployments/index.md

 ### Continuous Deployment Process

-Code committed to the `sourcegraph/sourcegraph@main` repo will automatically built and deployed to preprod within 10 minutes where a series of smoke tests will be performed.
-If successful, the images will be promoted and automatically promoted to production within 24 hours.
+Code committed to the `sourcegraph/sourcegraph@main` repo will automatically built and deployed to production within 24 hours.
 If a manual or urgent change is needed, refer to the [Deploying a code change to DotCom](../../../teams/devops/deploy-code-change.md) document.

 The automatic release process works as follows: